hhwang1864/Indentio/README.md

 2. diary function
 3. Note application

-# Wire framing 중요순 DESC
+# Wire framing IMP in DESC

 Most important! : What i have to do , TODAY.